 The summit of Red Devil Mountain is brushy and, to a lesser extent, rocky.
 I rebuilt a torn-down summit cairn among the brush (see photo).
 The view of Hailey and the Hailey Airport far below is magnificent.
 That’s about the only positive comment I can make about such a worthless and insignificant, unranked (but named) point.
 It is rare to have a mountain name attached to the lowest point on the mountain’s summit ridge.
 Explain that one to me.

-Same as for the Northeast Ridge Route.
+Same as for the northeast ridge.
 This route is the next leg of a loop route that begins and ends on Quigley Road.

-From the brushy summit, descend SE down an obvious shoulder that leads down to [narrow] Hangman Gulch.
+From the brushy summit, descend southeast down an obvious shoulder that leads down to [narrow] Hangman Gulch.
 Thankfully, the terrain on the shoulder isn’t too bad.
-The veg is much more reasonable on this shoulder than it is on the Northeast Ridge.
+The veg is much more reasonable on this shoulder than it is on the northeast ridge.
 As you approach Hangman Gulch, however, the shoulder steepens considerably and is VERY STEEP for the final 150 vertical feet down to the gulch.
 The scree is loose and you’ll be grabbing the brush to brake your fall.
 But it does go quickly.
-You should reach Hangman Gulch near a shoulder (and side gully to the L/N of it) that leads up to the Southwest Ridge of Hangman Peak and your trail hike home.
+You should reach Hangman Gulch near a shoulder (and side gully to the left/north of it) that leads up to the southwest ridge of Hangman Peak and your trail hike home.
 Get a good look at that shoulder on this descent to plan your climb out of the gulch.